tmueller1/symbolic-regression/README.md

 # Supported Data Format

-The data has to be an ".xls" file with **exactly one spreadsheet with the name "Sheet1"** of following form:
+The data has to be an ".xls" file with **exactly one spreadsheet with the name "Sheet1"** of the following form:

 ![format of data](./figures_for_readme/format_of_data.png)